 The best approach to calculating capital expenditures is the capital expenditure formula.
 The steps are:

 - Obtain the financial statements of the target company as of the end of the year for the past two years.
+If the company is publicly-held, this information is readily available on the website of the Securities and Exchange Commission.

 - Subtract the net amount of fixed assets listed on the financial statements for the preceding year from the net amount of fixed assets listed for the year just ended.
 The result is the net change in fixed assets.
 However, it must be adjusted further with these additional steps:

 - Strip out of the calculation all intangible assets.
 We are assuming that you are only interested in the expenditures for tangible assets, so intangibles are not needed.
-Besides, many intangible assets were obtained through acquisitions, not through a capital expenditure program.
+Besides, most intangible assets were obtained through acquisitions, not through a capital expenditure program.

 - Strip out all assets obtained through acquisitions during the reporting period.
 This information should be listed in the notes accompanying the financial statements.